-The global demand for electric vehicles (EVs) has significantly increased in recent years.
+The global surge in demand for electric vehicles (EVs) is reshaping the automotive industry.
 The EV family encompasses various types, including battery electric vehicles (BEVs), hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles (PHEVs), and fuel cell electric vehicles (FCEVs).
 This category also includes self-charging EVs and EVs equipped with generators to power their electric motors.
 This article specifically focuses on BEVs and PHEVs -vehicles requiring external charging- and explores their power system architecture and different power source configurations.
-Whether you're looking to expand your knowledge of EV power systems or seeking practical applications for your work, we invite you to join us as we delve into this important topic.
+This article offers critical insights for engineers aiming to deepen their understanding of EV power systems and discover robust testing solutions for their applications.

 Charging Methods for EVs